KULeuven-Diepenbeek/course_soc-lab/content/ch1_light/1_light.md

 Vivado is *board aware*.
 Alas, the {{% pynq %}} board is not by default known by the software.
 Additional metadata is to be added to your Xilinx Installation.
 To do this you need to download the board files from [here](https://www.tulembedded.com/FPGA/ProductsPYNQ-Z2.html).
 Later we also require the "Master XDC" file.
 You need to extract the board files archive in "<Xilinx installation directory>\Vivado\<version>\data\boards\board_files", if the directory doesn't exist you need to create it.
 After extracting you should have a folder called pynq-z2 inside the board_files directory.
 For old Vivado versions you can follow the instructions [here](https://pynq.readthedocs.io/en/v2.5.1/overlay_design_methodology/board_settings.html?highlight=board#vivado-board-files).
 Note that the download links are dead.

 ## Example project
 Let us start with a very simple example project.
 These {{% pynq %}} boards have LEDs and pushbuttons.
 We want to use a push button to turn on the LED.
-One thing is that we want to do this **Synchronusly**.
+One thing is that we want to do this **Synchronously**.
 This means that LED lights up if the pushbutton is pressed and a rising edge of a clock comes in.
 It turns back off when the pushbutton is not pressed and there is again a rising edge.
 In practice we will not see this delay, because our clock is 125MHz.

 {{% figure src="/img/ch1/First_demo.png" title="Schematic of example project" %}}